TimmyIsANerd/QrVibe/README.md

-# dating-app
+# QrVibe Dynamic QR Code Generator

-This template should help get you started developing with a modern Sails fullstack application with Inertia and Vue 3.
+This is a modern Sails fullstack application built with Inertia and React Js.

-This scaffold contains:
-* webpack
-* tailwind
-* react